LokeshTaduri1/ETL_Project_AWS_Adzuna/README.md

 # From API to Dashboard: Building a Complete ETL Pipeline on AWS

 This project explains how to build a complete end-to-end data pipeline using **AWS services**.
 It starts with collecting real-time job listings for Data Engineering roles in Canada using the **Adzuna API**, then processes the data using **AWS Glue**, stores it in **Amazon S3**, loads it into **Amazon Redshift Serverless**, and finally presents it in a clean and interactive dashboard built with **Looker Studio**.

+While this project focuses on jobs in Canada, the same setup can be used to collect job listings from any other country — you just need to change the country code while calling the Adzuna API.
+This makes the pipeline flexible and reusable for different regions or job roles.

 The main goal of this pipeline is to show how we can automate data collection, transformation, and reporting — all without managing servers.
 This kind of setup is very useful for building data workflows that run on a schedule, can handle changes in data automatically, and help businesses make decisions by showing useful insights in dashboards.